News Corporation Announces $1 Billion Stock Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) has issued an update.
+News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) just unveiled an update.

-News Corporation has announced a buy-back program, authorizing the repurchase of up to an additional US$1 billion of its Nasdaq-listed Class A and Class B common stock under the 2025 Repurchase Program.
-This move, subject to market conditions and stock prices, aims to enhance shareholder value and reflects the company’s confidence in its financial position.
-The buy-back does not include ASX-listed CDIs, and it follows a similar US$1 billion repurchase initiative from 2021.
+News Corporation has announced a buy-back program for its Class A and Class B common stock, authorizing an additional US$1 billion under the 2025 Repurchase Program.
+This initiative, which follows a similar program from 2021, is aimed at repurchasing shares in the open market or otherwise, depending on market conditions and stock prices.
+The buy-back does not include ASX-listed CDIs and is expected to impact the company’s stock value and shareholder returns positively.

 The most recent analyst rating on (AU:NWS) stock is a Buy with a A$53.00 price target.
 To see the full list of analyst forecasts on News Corporation Shs B Chess Depository Interests repr 1 Sh stock, see the AU:NWS Stock Forecast page.